utiasDSL/force_push/README.md

 Quasistatic robotic planar pushing with single-point contact using only force feedback to sense the pushed object.

+The code in this repository accompanies [this paper](https://arxiv.org/abs/2401.17517), and a video of some of the experiments can be found [here](http://tiny.cc/force-push).

 ## Install

 This code has been tested on Ubuntu 20.04 with ROS Noetic and Python 3.8.